bit-mancer/arduino-cooperative-multitasking/README.md

 #### Call order

-In CoopMultitasking, a "green thread" runs each loop you start, including the main Arduino `loop()`.
-When you call `delay()` or `yield()`, the current thread is paused and the next thread is resumed (usually from where it too had been previously paused in `delay()` or `yield()`).
+In CoopMultitasking, a "fiber" runs each loop you start, including the main Arduino `loop()`.
+When you call `delay()` or `yield()`, the current fiber is paused and the next fiber is resumed (usually from where it too had been previously paused in `delay()` or `yield()`).
 To understand the execution flow of your code when using CoopMultitasking, let's consider the first example we saw earlier:

 ```cpp
 #include <CoopMultitasking.h>